matbo87/snes9x_3ds/readme.md

 # IMPORTANT!
-This fork uses features from Asdolos great snes9x forwarder (https://github.com/Asdolo/snes9x_3ds_forwarder), but still provides all the options (+ some more), when you load your snes rom/cia.
+This unofficial build was inspired by ramzinouris fork (https://github.com/ramzinouri/snes9x_3ds) and Asdolos snes9x forwarder (https://github.com/Asdolo/snes9x_3ds_forwarder).

+For the official bubble2k16 version go to: https://github.com/bubble2k16/snes9x_3ds/releases

+You can now swap your game screen.
+Custom border and second screen image for each game is also supported.
+There are also more hot keys available like Switch Controllers or Quick Save/Load.
+For more see [Change History](#change-history).

 I haven't noticed any performance issues but it may run worse on your old 3ds, so use it at your own risk.
-You can use it as regular snes emulator or injector like Asdolos snes9x forwarder (see #here)

-For the official bubble2k16 version go to: https://github.com/bubble2k16/snes9x_3ds/releases
+## TODO:
+- provide cia, 3dsx and elf file

 ## To use: